Installing firmware update

-This is a command line utility that has to be executed in Windows command window (press Win + R keys, type cmd, press Enter).
-Always make sure that you do not have any other MIDI utility (eg. MIDI-OX) running at the same time, as MIDI ports cannot be shared.
+Flash Utility is a command line program that has to be executed in Windows command window (press Win + R keys, type cmd, press Enter).
+Always make sure that you do not have any other MIDI utility (eg. MIDI-OX, Bome etc.) running at the same time, as MIDI ports are not shared.
+Also, make sure your Electribe is listening on MIDI channel 10 for the Installer utility to work.

 Navigate to the directory where you downloaded erflash.exe.
 Type erflash /firmware.
 The screen will look like this: